Day Trips East of San Francisco

 Berkeley

-Home to the University of California, the Gourmet Ghetto (birthplace of California cuisine at Chez Panisse), and Telegraph Avenue’s eclectic bookstores and street life.
-The UC Botanical Garden is one of the most diverse collections in the country.
-Fourth Street has boutique shopping.
-And the views from the Berkeley Hills look back across the bay at a postcard of San Francisco.
+Home to the University of California, the Gourmet Ghetto (where California cuisine started at Chez Panisse), and Telegraph Avenue’s bookstores and street life.
+The UC Botanical Garden has a wide-ranging plant collection.
+Fourth Street has the boutique shopping.
+The Berkeley Hills look back across the bay at SF.

 🎓 UC Berkeley 🍴 Gourmet Ghetto 🌿 Botanical Garden 📚 Bookstores

-Local tip: No car needed — take BART to Downtown Berkeley.
+Local tip: No car needed.
+Take BART to Downtown Berkeley.
 Walk up to the Gourmet Ghetto on Shattuck Ave for lunch.
 Cheese Board Pizza Collective has a line for a reason.
-Tilden Regional Park above campus has fantastic hiking with bay views.
+Tilden Regional Park above campus has hiking with bay views.

 🚌 25 minutes via BART